-Beside the above mentioned, some additional legal requirements relating to the works/labour force must be met as well during the entire project implementation (e.g. work permits for foreign workers, occupational health and safety permits, etc.).
+Besides those mentioned above, some additional legal requirements relating to the works/labour force must also be met during the entire course of the project's implementation (e.g. work permits for foreign workers, occupational health and safety permits, etc.).
 Namely, construction workers in Serbia are mainly engaged on the basis of (i) definite or indefinite employment agreements, or (ii) service agreements entered into for the purpose of provision of specific material or intellectual works only.
 Although the term is the main element that differentiates definite and indefinite employment agreements, generally the same rights, obligations and liabilities are guaranteed under both types of agreement.
-Even the termination conditions that apply to both types of agreements are generally the same (the only difference being that definite time agreements may not be terminated on the grounds of redundancy).
+Even the termination conditions that apply to both types of agreement are generally the same (the only difference being that definite time agreements may not be terminated on the grounds of redundancy).